mlorenc2021/sebastian-bot/README.md

-# Sebastian
+# Sebastian...
-Chat bot that summarizes the content of a user provided website.
+is a chat bot that summarizes the content of a user provided website.
+It can also hold a conversation with the user regarding the website content.

 **Commands:**
 !help - Displays this message